pulp-platform/pulp-actions/gitlab-ci/README.md

 1. Create a *blank target repo* on your Gitlab instance.
 For PULP members, use the `github-mirror` group, preserve the upstream repo name, and disable unnecessary Gitlab features in *Settings* → *General*.

+2. Create a default branch called `main`.
+Go to *Settings* → *Repository* → *Protected branches* and make sure the branch is unprotected.
+Unprotect it otherwise.

-2. Obtain a *project access token* to the Gitlab mirror.
+3. Obtain a *project access token* to the Gitlab mirror.
 In *Settings* → *Access Tokens*, create a token called `github-ci` with role *Developer*, a reasonable expiry date, and all available scopes.
 After generation, copy the token from the top hidden text field to a temporary location; it will become inaccessible once you leave the page.

-3. Add the project access token as a *secret* to your Github upstream repository.
+4. Add the project access token as a *secret* to your Github upstream repository.
 Go to *Settings* → *Secrets and variables* → *Actions* and add the token as a new repository secret called `GITLAB_TOKEN`.
 Again, the secret will become write-only once you leave the page.

 ## Action usage